Best Affordable Housing Localities in Mumbai 2025-26

 1. Dombivali

-Dombivali is an eastern suburb renowned for its cultural heritage and rapid urbanization, offering a mix of traditional and modern lifestyles.
+Dombivali is an eastern suburb renowned for its cultural heritage and rapid urbanisation, offering a mix of traditional and modern lifestyles.
 It is well-connected to Mumbai via the Central Railway line and by road through the Kalyan-Shilphata Road, making it an attractive location for commuters and boasts affordable housing projects in Mumbai that cater to families and professionals alike.
 The presence of schools, malls, and hospitals, alongside recreational areas like Palava City and the KDMC Sports Complex, enhances its appeal for families and young professionals alike.

-Starting Price: ₹30 Lakhs for a 1 BHK
+Starting Price: ₹72.7 Crore for a 1 BHK

 Landmarks: Palava City, KDMC Sports Complex, and Xperia Mall.